 In rare cases, heart disease may become a problem for those taking beta blockers.

 How Beta Blockers Increase Anxiety

-Some people tolerate beta blockers well, and find that they're successful in reducing anxiety symptoms.
-But others find that the side effects increase their anxiety overall.
+Some people tolerate beta blockers well, and find that they're successful for reducing anxiety symptoms.
+Others may find that the side effects increase their anxiety overall.

-Those with panic attacks are especially prone to this anxiety increase, because many of the side effects of beta blockers act as triggers to anxiety attacks, and increase stress in those taking the medications.
+Those with panic attacks are especially prone to this anxiety increase, because many of the side effects of beta blockers act as triggers for anxiety attacks and increase stress.

-Furthermore, the nightmares, sleep disorders, shortness of breath, hallucinations, and general ill feeling can increase anxiety in all patients, leading to significant disturbances in coping ability.
+Furthermore, the nightmares, sleep disorders, shortness of breath, hallucinations, and general ill feeling can increase anxiety in certain patients, leading to significant disturbances in coping ability.